DLesmes/torchbot/README.md

   ```
 # Request history file

-By default a request.json file will be created simulating a no-SQL database that can be develop for next versions this file i mind to be like this:
+By default a request.json file will be created simulating a no-SQL database that can be develop for next versions this file its mind to be like this:

   ```
   {